KD-33/scholarship.AIstyle/AI-Tools.md

 # AI Tools

-My preferred tools for writing are ChatGPT and Claude-3.5-Sonnet which can be found on Poe.com.
+### Tools for Writing
+- ChatGPT
+- Claude-3.5-Sonnet
+- Gemini
+- Copilot
+-
 Other good tools for writing are Gemini and Copilot.

-Good tools for finding scholarships Perplexity.ai?? and Elicit.org??
+### Tools for Finding Scholarships
+-

-Every AI on this site has a completely FREE version so that anyone can use these resources to find and apply for scholarships.
+At ScholarshipsAIStyle we understand that it is not always feasible to pay for a subscription to AI tools, that's why every AI we promote on this site has a completely FREE version!
+We believe that these resources should be accessible for all students to find and apply for scholarships.

 [Back to Home](README.md)